kjetilmjos/node-nmap-viewer/README.md

 run 'npm install' to install dependencies
 Run nmap and generate an output file.
 Change the IP with your subnet IP.
 'sudo nmap -oX output.xml -sP 192.168.10.*'
+Open datapusher.js and change ipnett to your subnet. run 'nodejs datapuser.js'.
+This will continuesly monitor the output.xml for status updates and push to mongodb.
+Set up the nmap command in a cron job to make a network scanner that is always running.
-write 'sudo nodejs server.js' to start server on port 80.
+In another terminal window write 'sudo nodejs server.js' to start server on port 8080.
-Navigate to http://localhost to verify system working.
+Navigate to http://localhost:8080 to verify system working.

 <h2> Installation of packages </h2>